How to Negotiate Salary for Your Next Career Move

 Posted by Bendigo Professional Resume Writers on 7 Jan 2025

-A salary negotiation is a difficult conversation, as it is about balancing what you believe you’re worth with what the employer thinks they’ll be able to afford.
-If done properly it could be positive for both parties, resulting in a higher pay for the employee, as well as greater engagement of the employee in their job.
-Learn how to negotiate your salary confidently.
+Negotiating your salary is a difficult conversation, as it involves balancing what believe you’re worth with the amount an employer believes they’ll be able to afford.
+If it’s done right it can result in a positive experience for both parties, resulting in a greater salary for the employee and greater employee engagement in their work.
+Here’s how you can negotiate your salary with confidence.

-• Before you negotiate your salary take a look at market rates and industry standards to ensure that your salary request is realistic.
+• Before you negotiate your salary take a look at market rates and industry standards to make sure that your salary request is realistic.

-• Get information from networking with colleagues, using online tools like LinkedIn Salary and Glassdoor, and contacting professional networks.
+• Collect information through the networking of colleagues, using online tools like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-• In the course of negotiations, you should be assured and confident but remain flexible and open-minded.
-Bring out tangible results you have achieved in previous positions.
+• During the negotiation, be confident and articulate but also flexible and open.
+Show tangible results that you’ve achieved in your previous positions.

-• Keep a positive attitude throughout the conversation and practice active listening.
+• Maintain a positive mood throughout the conversation and make sure you are listening actively.

 Do your research

-Before you enter any negotiations regarding salary, it’s essential to do thorough research on the market and standards in the industry to ensure that your salary request is reasonable.
-The factors that could affect this include experience level, company size as well as location. (?).
-One way to gather data is to connect with your colleagues or those in your chosen job field.
+Before entering into any pay negotiation, it’s crucial to conduct thorough research on market rates and industry standards to ensure that your salary suggestion is realistic.
+Things that may affect this include levels of experience degree, size of the company and geographical location. (?).
+One way to gather information is through networking with colleagues and others within your job field.

 Research Online

-Get insight from talking to friends who have held similar roles or reaching out via the professional networks and brainstorming with professionals in professional organizations.
+Find out more about your situation by talking with people who have had similar roles or reaching out through the professional networks and brainstorming with members of professional organizations.

-Preparing for any negotiations is always a good time spent.
-You’ll feel more confident when presenting your case if you have a clearly defined list of points to discuss prior to the time.
+Time spent preparing for any negotiations is always a good time spent.
+You’ll feel more confident in giving your argument if you have a clearly defined set of talk points that you have outlined ahead of time.

 • The results and accomplishments